misterwalter/Diplomatic-Immunity/3_Steps.md

 - Ara - A passionate young girl with great mastery of knives and moons.

-- Ixze - A teenage deserter trying to find xer way in the world.
+- Ixze - A teenage deserter trying to find zer way in the world.

 - Doctor Dakog, MD - A doctor of questionable manner and dubious skill.